Man on the Moon (film): Plot

 Kaufman decides to become a professional wrestler — but to emphasize the "villain" angle, he will wrestle only women (hired actresses) and then berate them after winning, declaring himself "Inter-Gender Wrestling Champion".
 He becomes smitten with one woman he wrestles, Lynne Margulies, and they start dating.
 His professional issues are deepened, when during an appearance on ABC's live television comedy show Fridays, Kaufman refuses to speak his lines.

 Kaufman feuds publicly with Jerry Lawler, a professional wrestler who challenges him to a "real wrestling match", which Kaufman accepts.
-Lawler overpowers and appears to seriously injure Kaufman.
+Lawler overpowers and appears to seriously injure Kaufman with a piledriver.
 Lawler and an injured Kaufman (wearing a neck brace) appear on NBC's Late Night with David Letterman, ostensibly to call a truce, but instead, the feud escalates and they trade insults before getting into another fight.
 Kaufman pays the price when he is kicked off SNL following a vote by audience members, weary and bored of his wrestling antics.
 Shapiro advises Kaufman and Lawler, who are actually best friends and have staged their feud as a joke, that he thinks they should never work together again.
 Shapiro later calls Kaufman to inform him that Taxi has been canceled, though Kaufman is not at all bothered.

 After performing at a comedy club, Kaufman calls Lynne, Zmuda, and Shapiro to disclose that he has been diagnosed with a rare form of lung cancer and may die soon.
 Initially, they are not sure whether to believe this, thinking it could be another Kaufman stunt, with Zmuda actually believing a fake death would be a fantastic prank.
 With little time to live, Kaufman arranges a booking at Carnegie Hall, his dream venue.
 The performance is a success, culminating with Kaufman inviting the entire audience out for milk and cookies.

 As his health deteriorates, a desperate Kaufman heads to the Philippines to seek a medical miracle through psychic surgery, only to find it a hoax, laughing at the irony.
-He dies soon after.
+He dies soon after on May 16, 1984 at the age of 35.
 At Kaufman's funeral, his loved ones sing along to "This Friendly World" with a video of Kaufman.